uizaio/api-wrapper-ruby/doc/ENTITY.md

 ## Entity
-These below APIs used to take action with your media files (we called Entity) See details [here](https://docs.uiza.io/#video).
+These below APIs used to take action with your media files (we called Entity).

+See details [here](https://docs.uiza.io/#video).

 ## Create entity
 Create entity using full URL.
 Direct HTTP, FTP or AWS S3 link are acceptable.

 See details [here](https://docs.uiza.io/#create-entity).

 ```ruby